The Role Of Meditation In Buddhism

 Through the teachings of Buddha, we get to know that the path of enlightenment starts from knowing one’s true self.
 The Buddhist lifestyle is all about discovering your true self.
 Who you truly are and what you truly want in this life is important for freeing the mind and soul.
 An insight into the true self allows a person to get rid of all the pains and sufferings of this life.
 You can learn about the true self of yours if you follow the path of Buddha.
 In Buddhism, meditation plays a pivotal role.
 It is through meditation that you can attain mindfulness and peace.
 Vipassana meditation is one great way to attain mindfulness.

 Meditation is the most important part of Buddhism.
 Monks indulge themselves in the practice of meditation on a daily basis which allows them to increase their mindfulness.
-Buddhism allows a person to gain inner peace and reduce their sufferings.
+Buddhism allows a person to gain inner peace and reduce their suffering.
 It is often called as the primary step towards nirvana.
 If you want to know your true self then this is the path you should follow.
 Meditating is not about sitting ideal in a quiet room.
 It is a lot more about concentration and mindfulness.
 Before we get to the quick guide of meditation, let us discuss more why you should meditate?

 Meditation is beneficial for the overall health of a person.
 It helps a person in the development of mental as well as physical strength.